thom-gg/thom-gg.github.io/content/posts/gemm-cuda/index.md

 Would be interesting to dig into Eigen source code to understand how it works (see if it is multi-threaded or sequential for example), but I'll leave it to another day, today is for CUDA !

+## Reference: cuBLAS
+To be able to do some comparison, we need a reference: we're going the GEMM method from cuBLAS library (which is a NVIDIA BLAS implementation in CUDA).

 ## 1 - First CUDA implementation

 Very basic, creating one CUDA thread for each cell of the resulting C matrix, with a block dimension of 16x16 threads (kinda arbitrary, i had this number in mind),